 While not as tragic as the Megan Meier story, this is another example of the online harassment, stalking, and bullying that is becoming more and more common -- and a legal system that isn't keeping up with it.
 It's also a cautionary tale for parents who allow their teenagers to spend time on MySpace and other sites.

-Today on KMOX, I talked with Mike Boland of MADD about the Tony LaRussa DUI arrest video (which you can watch here)
+Today I talked with Mike Boland of MADD about the Tony LaRussa DUI arrest video (which you can watch here)

 LaRussa, the longtime Cardinals manager, pleaded guilty yesterday -- or rather, his attorney did the paperwork in Florida while Tony was here in St. Louis for a Joe Buck roast.
 As punishment, he will have to go to DUI school, empty his checkbook for the huge amount of $678.50. and do 25 hours of community service, which he can cover at his own Animal Rescue League organization if he likes.